A Generalised Theory of Proportionality in Collective Decision Making: The Model

+We say that a subset of candidates $W\subseteq C$ is \myemph{feasible} if $W\in \feasibles$.
 A \myemph{selection rule} is a function $\calR$ that given an election returns a nonempty set of feasible outcomes.\footnote{We are typically interested in a single outcome, yet we allow for ties.} Without loss of generality, we assume that $\feasibles$ is closed under inclusion, i.e., if $W \in \feasibles$ and $W' \subseteq W$, then $W' \in \feasibles$.
 Indeed, if $W' \notin \feasibles$, it could be completed to a feasible set, and the voters would enjoy at least as high utility from the completed set as from the original one.
+Accordingly, when defining feasibility constraints, we often indicate only the maximal sets and implicitly assume that all the subsets are also feasible.